 The bottom line is that iPhones and Apple products, in general, are amongst the most coveted tech gadgets out there.
 Many people would love to own one of these devices, but their high cost is often a deterring factor when it comes to iPhone ownership.

-Now, you would think that the SIM/network-locked option has enabled everyone who desire to own an iPhone to get one, but that is not the case.
+Now, you would think that the SIM/network-locked option has enabled everyone who desires to own an iPhone to get one, but that is not the case.
 The network-locked option is always not available in every country across the globe, and even in the countries where it is available it still proves to be a costly and inconvenient way to own an iPhone for some people.

 Most people want the freedom to use their iPhone with a mobile network provider of their choice and not to be tied down with a contract servicing the phone’ payment.
 That is why buying refurbished, or pre-owned Apple devices quickly became the best way to own an affordably priced iPhone.